ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 ---
-title: "Demographic Characters and Access to Public Transit in Greater Vancouver"
+title: "Demographic Characters and Access to Public Transit in Greater Vancouver: Data Sources"
 date: 2020-07-10
 tags: [GIS, python, transit]
 header:
    image: "/images/Vancouver_photo.jpg"
 excerpt: "GIS, Python, transit"
 ---
-# Abstract
+# Summary

 Vancouver has one of the best public transit systems in North America.
 However, to what extent is access to public transit equiutable among residents in the metropolitan area?
 What demographic characters are related to differences in access to public transit?
 This project will explore accessibility to Vancouver's public transit system across regions.
 I will use [GTFS data](https://gtfs.org/) on Vancouver's mass transit system as of June 6, 2020.